emanueldonalds/git-loc-plot/README.md

 python loc.py /path/to/repo --step 50
 ```

-Use `--last-n-commits` to scope the analysis to last N commits that you are interested.
+Use `--last-n-commits` to scope the analysis to last N commits.
 It can be used together with `--step`

 ```
 python loc.py /path/to/repo --last-n-commits 200